NREL/PRAS/SystemModel_HDF5_spec.md

 The `_core` dataset should be a one-dimensional array storing instances of a compound datatype with the following fields (in order):

- 1. `name`: 128-byte string.
+ 1. `name`: 128-byte ASCII string.
 Stores the **unique** name of the line.
- 2. `category`: 128-byte string.
+ 2. `category`: 128-byte ASCII string.
 Stores the assigned category of the line.
- 3. `region1`: 128-byte string.
+ 3. `region1`: 128-byte ASCII string.
 Stores the name of the first of the two regions connected by the line.
- 4. `region2`: 128-byte string.
+ 4. `region2`: 128-byte ASCII string.
 Stores the name of the second of the two regions connected by the line.

 Each line in the system corresponds to a single instance of the compound